gematik/app-Tiger/README.md

 ## Product specification draft

-For more details please check out the [specification document](doc/specification/tiger_product_definition.md)
+For more details please check out more Plantuml diagrammes at [specification folder](doc/specification)

 ## Simple example project